alan-lt/ispconfig-cli/README.md

 Command-line interface tools for managing ISPConfig via SOAP API.

+> **Disclaimer:** I has extensive experience in system administration and programming.
+This project is created using vibe-coding with AI assistance as an experiment and to save time.
+Use at your own risk — always review the code and test in a non-production environment before deploying.

 ## Prerequisites

 Before using any of these tools, you must configure your `.env` file with your ISPConfig credentials: